 Joan E. Mann is an American SAG actress currently living in Los Angeles.
 She has lived in New York for five years and has cultivated an acting career while appearing in commercials for Apple iPhone 6s, Verizon, Kellogg's, Stella Artois, Procter and Gamble and many more.
-Joan E. recently wrapped her first Independent Feature leading role in ‘Beyond the Leaves’.
+Joan E. recently wrapped an Amazon Prime Independent Feature leading role in ‘Sound of Settling’.
 She has played lead roles in several other short films, a web series and Mocumentary this past year while new to Los Angeles.
 She has shot a National McDonalds commercial and a few other regional commercials as well.

 Joan E. graduated with a Bachelor of Fine Arts in Performing Arts from the University of Utah.
-Her love for acting drew her to New York City, and eventually Los Angeles where she is currently studying with Anthony Meindl's actor studio, Lesly Kahn Comedy Intensive and Improv at IO West.
+Her love for acting drew her to New York City, and eventually Los Angeles where she is currently studying with Anthony Meindl's actor studio, Lesly Kahn Comedy Intensive and Improv at IO West and UCB.

 Joan E. was born Joan Elizabeth Mann, 1988 in Chicago, Illinois.
 She is a Suzuki- trained violinist and a classically-trained modern and ballet dancer.
 As an advanced yogini, she teaches yoga and meditation to both children and adults.
 She has traveled extensively and, as a result, is able to create a wonderful sense of cultural diversity in her craft.
-In her free time she enjoys hiking, rock climbing, reading, surfing, and time with family.
+In her free time she enjoys hiking, cooking, reading, and time with family.
 Her aspirations include playing a role in an Emmy Award winning series and working with Hello Sunshine (R. Witherspoon’s Motion Picture Company) to be apart of projects that bring more quality roles for Aspiring Female Actresses.

 Volunteer work at a women's shelter the Harvest Home.
 After getting settled in LA and spending so much time focusing on myself and career I noticed that giving back to my community was something that was missing in my life.